getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 sidebar_order: 60
 ---

 Sentry supports un-minifying JavaScript via source maps.
-This lets you view source code context obtained from stack traces in their original untransformed form, which is particularly useful for debugging minified code (e.g. UglifyJS), or transpiled code from a higher-level language (e.g. TypeScript, ES6).
+This lets you view source code context obtained from stack traces in their original untransformed form, which is particularly useful for debugging minified code (for example, UglifyJS), or transpiled code from a higher-level language (for example, TypeScript, ES6).

 ## Specify the release